datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

-provided, however, at any time before the winding up of the Company is completed the Members may unanimously waive the right to have the Company’s business wound up and the Company terminated, in which case the Company shall resume carrying on its business.
+provided, however, at any time before the winding up of the Company is completed the Members may unanimously waive the right to have the Company's business wound up and the Company terminated, in which case the Company shall resume carrying on its business.

 Section 15.3  Notice of Dissolution  TC "Section 15.3  Notice of